USS Gerald R. Ford: Operational and major system testing

-In January 2014, the annual Director, Operational Test and Evaluation (DOT&E) report recorded that critical ship systems in laboratory and test environments (including the EMALS, Advanced Arresting Gear, dual-band radar, and weapons elevators) were not reliable enough and needed more testing and improvements.
+In January 2014, the annual Director, Operational Test and Evaluation report recorded that critical ship systems in laboratory and test environments (including the EMALS, Advanced Arresting Gear, dual-band radar, and weapons elevators) were not reliable enough and needed more testing and improvements.
 The Navy implemented a rigorous testing program to ensure performance issues would be resolved before the systems were installed on the aircraft carrier.
 Major problems with the main turbine generators were found in June 2016.
-The fix, requiring design changes, was installed and was verified during acceptance trials in May 2017.
+The fix, requiring design changes, was installed and verified during acceptance trials in May 2017.
 The Initial Operational Test & Evaluation milestone was achieved in April 2017.
 On 8 April 2017, Gerald R. Ford got underway under her own power for the first time as she headed to sea for builder's trials.
 She completed the trials and returned to port at Naval Station Norfolk on 14 April 2017.
 On 24 May 2017, she departed for acceptance trials and completed them on 26 May 2017.

 In 2018, the Navy requested to delay shock trials for at least six years to speed up the ship's deployment, but this request was denied.
 On 18 June 2021, Gerald R. Ford completed her first full-ship shock trial 87 nmi off Ponce Inlet, Florida, to ensure that she is able to withstand battle conditions.
-40000 lb of TNT was detonated underwater, measured as a 3.9 magnitude earthquake by USGS.
+About 40000 lb of TNT were detonated underwater, measured as a 3.9 magnitude earthquake by USGS.
 Additional tests were conducted in July and August, with the test detonations set off closer to the hull.
-The ship was determined to have passed the tests and this concluded the trials.
+The ship was determined to have passed the tests, and this concluded the trials.

 Delivery

 On 31 May 2017, Newport News Shipbuilding delivered Gerald R. Ford to the U.S. Navy and her status was changed to Special, in service.
-Gerald R. Ford was formally commissioned into the United States Navy on 22 July 2017.
+Gerald R. Ford was formally commissioned by President Donald Trump into the United States Navy on 22 July 2017.
 On 28 July, Air Test and Evaluation Squadron 23 (VX-23) performed the first arrested landing and catapult launch from Gerald R. Ford in an F/A-18F Super Hornet.

-According to a GAO report in mid-2020 Gerald R. Ford was still reporting significant problems with the operation of her weapons elevators, while a DoD report in early 2021 stated that the ship was still not combat-ready, citing continuing problems with the Electromagnetic Aircraft Launch System (EMALS).
+According to a GAO report in mid-2020, Gerald R. Ford was still reporting significant problems with the operation of her weapons elevators, while a DoD report in early 2021 stated that the ship was still not combat ready, citing continuing problems with the Electromagnetic Aircraft Launch System.
 Designed to achieve 4,166 aircraft launches between operational mission failures, it instead accomplished only 181.

-On 20 March 2021, Gerald R. Ford and the conducted Ready for Operations (RFO) by the Italian Navy while transiting the Atlantic Ocean.
+On 20 March 2021, Gerald R. Ford and the conducted Ready for Operations by the Italian Navy while transiting the Atlantic Ocean.
 In September 2022, Rear Adm.
 James Downey described the ship as "fully delivered" and has "met her initial operating capability".

+When she was commissioned, Gerald R. Ford was the world's largest aircraft carrier and the largest warship ever constructed.